Zavarov/zav.jrc/README.md

 # reddit

-This project implements a Reddit adapter using [JRAW](https://github.com/mattbdean/JRAW) and via a custom implementation backed by [pushshift.io](https://pushshift.io/), in order to request more than 1000 submissions.
+This project implements a Reddit wrapper, allowing an user to access subreddits, submissions and comments.
-It then uses the interface for analyzing both comments and submissions.
-Overall, we suggest using the first implementation in realtime, and the second one for analysis over a long time frame.
+Currently, it is only possible to read those instances.
+The backend implementation is done via [JRAW](https://github.com/mattbdean/JRAW), a custom implementation using [pushshift.io](https://pushshift.io/) and via serialization using [JSON](https://en.wikipedia.org/wiki/JSON).

-We use Class diagrams to describe the underlying architecture of the program, which are then, in combination with [MontiCore](http://www.monticore.de/), to generate the corresponding source code.
+Class diagrams describe the architecture of the program, which are used in combination with [MontiCore](http://www.monticore.de/), to generate the corresponding source code.

+### Getting started

+The Client class provides the interface the Reddit API and allows access both subreddits and user accounts.
+Each subreddit consists of a collection of submission.
+It is possible to either request individual submissions by their id or several via a time interval.

+Each submission has a list of comments.
+We preserve the tree structure of the comments, which can be accessed using the visitor pattern.
+However, for simplicity, we also provide access to all comments at once via an unordered list.

+For code examples of the different functions, please visit the [Wiki](https://github.com/Zavarov/reddit/wiki).

 ### Installing